 Container gardens are ideal for small spaces like patios and decks.
 They're easy to create, but it's important to keep these tips in mind to give your container garden a great life.

-1. Plant them in potting mix.
-Don't think you can just dig a hole in your yard and use that soil in your containers.
+Don't think you can just dig a hole in your yard and use that soil in your plant containers.
 Bad move: That dirt is too compacted.
 It doesn't offer enough air, nutrients, or moisture to support a container garden.
 Instead, buy a bag of potting mix that's lightweight and holds water better.

-2. Water your plants.
-Don't let pots dry out—it stresses the plants.
+Don't let plant containers dry out—it stresses the plants.
 Water in the morning or at night.
 If a plant is droopy, it's getting too much water.
 If it's shriveling, it's not getting enough.
-Feeling the soil is another good way to test whether your garden needs water.
-If the top inch or so layer of soil is dry, your container needs water.
+Feeling the soil is another good way to test whether your beginner container garden needs water.
+If the top inch or so layer of soil is dry, your container garden needs water.

-3. Drain it.
-All containers need to have a few holes in the bottom to let extra water drain.
-Allowing too much water to build up in your container risks root rot.
-If your container doesn't have holes and you don't feel comfortable drilling new holes, put your plants in a slightly smaller container with holes.
-Add rocks or bricks to the bottom of the bigger container and set the smaller container on top.
+All plant containers need to have a few holes in the bottom to let extra water drain.
+Allowing too much water to build up in your plant container risks root rot.
+If your container garden doesn't have holes and you don't feel comfortable drilling new holes, put your plants for containers in a slightly smaller container with holes.
+Add rocks or bricks to the bottom of the bigger plant container and set the smaller plant container on top.